frankevych/Bookmarker/README.md

+#bookmark app. <br>
-#bookmark app. <br>this app will help u manage your urls \app is written with vanilla JS \what i learned building this project: AJAJ, local storage, DOM
+this app will help u manage your urls <br>
+app is written with vanilla JS <br>
+what i learned building this project: AJAJ, local storage, DOM